Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples

-We show that an early peaking star formation rate such as \cite{Roberts_2025} or \cite{Mor_2019}, or a constant star formation rate, are the best fits overall to the 100\,pc samples investigated here.
-While the SFH derived in \citet{Roberts_2025} is the best fitting SFH, the large systematics (detailed in Table\,\ref{tab:reduced_errs}) mean that it is statistically impossible to say which of those three should be favoured.
+We show that a late peaking star formation rate such as \cite{Roberts_2025} or \cite{Mor_2019}, or a constant star formation rate, are the best fits overall to the 100\,pc samples investigated here.
+While the SFH derived in \citet{Roberts_2025} is the best fitting SFH, the large systematics (detailed in \citet{Roberts_2025}) mean that it is statistically impossible to say which of those three should be favoured.
 Therefore, we advise that a constant star formation rate can be used as a simple but effective assumption \citep{Cukanovaite_2023}.
 We also remind the reader that due to the age-velocity dispersion relation, a constant star formation does not result in a uniform stellar age distribution at present day in a volume-complete sample.
 Furthermore, the age distribution of white dwarfs is further biased by the missing main-sequence stars \citep{Roberts_2025}.

-Since the 100\,pc samples investigated here have at least 2.5 as many stars and at most 15 times as many stars as the 40\,pc sample, Poisson noise is a lot smaller and it can be better assumed that the shape of the luminosity function and absolute $G$ magnitude distribution are due to underlying star formation histories rather than just noise.
+Since the 100\,pc samples investigated here have at least 2.5 as many stars and at most 15 times as many stars as the 40\,pc sample, Poisson noise is a lot smaller and it can be better assumed that the second-order features of the luminosity function and absolute $G$ magnitude distribution are due to underlying star formation histories rather than just random noise.
 For example in Fig.\,\ref{fig:100vs40pc_results}, a small bump is seen in the 40\,pc absolute \textit{Gaia G} magnitude distribution that is not visible in the full sky 100\,pc samples at a 3$\sigma$ confidence.